When Alexis Richmond’s 8-year-old daughter came home from school one day, she said, “Mom, I want to be white so I can be pretty.”

 “Honestly, it crushed me,” Richmond said.
-“She thinks white is what’s beautiful,” which is why Richmond took her children to the 2011 Unity March downtown today– to show them that “differences in people are beautiful.”
+“She thinks white is what’s beautiful.”
+Which is why Richmond took her children to the 2011 Unity March downtown Monday – to show them that “differences in people are beautiful.”

 “It’s really important to support our culture and diversity so the kids can see the world is made up of different colors and creeds,” Richmond said.
 And there was no lack of diversity in the march, which started at 10 a.m. at the INB Performing Arts Center and ended at River Park Square.
-The audience of about 1,500 that crammed into the performing arts center before the march was made up of different ages, races, religions, ethnicities, political persuasions, and income and education levels.
-They united to do one thing: keep Rev. Martin Luther King’s dream alive.
+The audience of about 1,500 crammed into the performing arts center before the march was composed of different ages, races, religions, ethnicities, political persuasions, and income and education levels.
+They united to do one thing: keep Martin Luther King Jr.’s dream alive.

-Event speakers included Mayor Mary Verner, the Rev. Leslie Braxton, the Rev. Percy “Happy” Watkins, County Commissioner Mark Richard and more.
+Event speakers included Mayor Mary Verner, the Rev. Leslie Braxton, the Rev. Percy “Happy” Watkins and Spokane County Commissioner Mark Richard.
 Ivan Bush, an equal opportunity officer with Spokane Public Schools, helped organize and emcee the celebration.

 In her speech, Verner called for an end to violence in the community and said she plans to hold a forum on violence.